farsonJava/catalog/README.md

 3.)
 Persist user-specific data, such as items added to their cart.

+## Installation:

+1.)
+Install Tomcat 9

+2.)
+Copy the catalog folder into Tomcat’s webapps directory.

+3.)
+Start Tomcat and open the application in your browser at: http://localhost:8080/catalog

 # Challenges
 ## Understanding the client model and HTTP to control the flow of java servlet programs by secure session handling